ericholscher/ericholscher.com/site/blog/2016/sep/23/documentation-as-json.rst

 .. post:: Sept 24, 2016
-   :tags: docs, why not how, tips, python
+   :tags: docs, why not how, tips

 A Selfish Appeal for Documentation
 ==================================